shreh2/AI-ML-Portfolio/README.md

-# AI-ML-Portfolio
+# Resume Analyzer - AI-ML-Portfolio

 ### Resume Analyzer API
-This is an AI-powered resume analyzer that compares resumes to job descriptions using NLP.
+This is one of the projects in my AI-ML series of projects.
+This an AI-powered resume analyzer that compares resumes to job descriptions using NLP.

 ### Features
 - Upload PDF/DOCX resumes